 In recent years, Brazil has taken some significant steps designed to ease regulatory burdens and implement GRPs.

 In February 2022, INMETRO launched its new regulatory framework which is more aligned with international best practices.
 It will serve as a guideline for regulating products under INMETRO’s domain, such as toys and electrical equipment.
 The framework reduces the number of products under regulation, so that only products with a safety or environmental concern remain covered, allows for a greater use of self-declaration of suppliers and producers, when appropriate, as well as on the acceptance of international tests.

 On June 30, 2020, Brazil published Decree 10.411, which implements the RIA established by the Economic Freedom and Regulatory Agencies laws.

-Brazil has recently taken some significant steps designed to ease regulatory burdens and implement good regulatory practices (GRPs).
 In 2019, Brazil passed the Regulatory Agencies Law and the Economic Freedom Law, which make certain GRPs, like public consultation requirements and the use of a regulatory impact analysis (RIA), legal requirements for all Brazilian regulating agencies.
 Brazil has also begun an extensive regulatory review and reduction effort under Decree 10.139 of 2019.

-The governments of the United States and Brazil continue to collaborate to share information and experiences about good regulatory practices to promote a regulatory environment that is transparent, consistent, and predictable.
+The governments of the United States and Brazil continue to collaborate and share information and experiences about good regulatory practices to promote a regulatory environment that is transparent, consistent, and predictable.
 It has helped U.S. companies comply with Brazilian regulations, since Brazil has been more open to regularly consulting the private sector when developing new regulations.
-By implementing an improving regulatory policy, Brazil has been reducing regulatory burdens for U.S. exporters and increasing mutual understanding of U.S. and Brazilian regulatory systems to enable better promotion of bilateral commerce and investment.
+By implementing and improving regulatory policy, Brazil has been reducing regulatory burdens for U.S. exporters and increasing mutual understanding of U.S. and Brazilian regulatory systems to enable better promotion of bilateral commerce and investment.